Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If the circuit breaker acts irregularly and trips at seemingly random moments, this is a great indication that bigger problems lurk inside the air compressor.
 Visit our Air Compressor Keeps Tripping Circuit Breaker guide for more information!

-When an air compressor starts to wear down a lot faster than it should be, this could indicate that there is a more serious matter at hand.
+When an air compressor starts to wear down a lot faster than it should, this could indicate that there is a more serious matter at hand.
 For example, if the machine exhibits performance issues just a matter of days or weeks after it was last serviced, something has probably not been evaluated properly.

 There could easily be an issue related to overheating if the air compressor is struggling to handle basic demands and is long before its time.